maryam-zafarr/expense-tracker/README.md

-# Expense Tracker using React
+# Expense Tracker
+Built using React